 Some of this could be explained by the fact that this Indians team had no business being in the ALCS, let alone Game 7 of the World Series against a better team.
 Previous losses in 1995 and particularly 1997 were different.
 Those squads had some of the most feared lineups of the decade, full of perennial All Stars and Hall of Famers.
 The 2016 Indians, by contrast, were a reasonably talented team playing way over their heads.

 More of it, though, could be explained by the fact that the Cavaliers had already won a championship, the full impact of which I only realize now.

 Back in June I knew that it was a huge deal.
 I genuinely never thought I’d see a Cleveland title in my lifetime; to experience it on Father’s Day and in enemy-controlled San Francisco made it even sweeter.
-At the behest of my boss I took the next day off, spending the proceeding hours crying tears of happiness and drinking cheap champagne.
+At the behest of my boss I took the next day off, having spent the preceding hours crying tears of happiness and drinking cheap champagne.
 Friends with no ties to Cleveland send me congratulatory texts and Facebook posts.
 The significance of the moment was not lost on me.